j-fischer/rflib/README.md

 -   Recursion tracking to allow for easy prevention of multiple executions
 -   Fully configurable trigger management (activation, order, etc) using Custom Metadata

+Feature Swtiches:

+-   Fully configured using Custom Metadata
+-   Supports hierarchical structure (similar to Custom Settings) to override settings on a profile or user level
+-   Fully supported in Flow Builder through Get Records or Apex Action

 ## Configuration Settings

 The following options can be configured using custom settings: